 Linkage Admission

-Students interested in linkage are urged to consider both the benefits and the disadvantages associated with linkage.
+Students interested in linkage are urged to consider both the benefits and potential disadvantages associated with linkage.

 Pros

-• Applicants quickly receive their admissions decision from the medical school to which they have applied
+- Applicants quickly receive their admissions decision from the medical or dental school to which they have applied

-• Insures that the candidate's application is carefully and thoroughly studied
+- Insures that the candidate's application is carefully reviewed as part of a small candidate pool

 Cons

 The Postbac Premed Program schedules visits to most of its linkage schools each fall.
-While participating in these visits is not required, it is strongly encouraged—visiting schools is one of the best ways to learn about them.
+While participating in these visits is not required, it is strongly encouraged—visiting schools is one of the best ways to learn about them--and to demonstrate to schools your interest.

 Guidelines for Linkage Visits

-• While linkage visits are not interviews, be mindful, and remain interested and engaged; for example, do not send text messages while a panel or PowerPoint presentation is in progress
+- While linkage visits are not interviews, be mindful, and remain interested and engaged; for example, stay off your phone while a panel or presentation is in progress

 Eligibility Requirements

-• Be an active Postbac Program student completing required coursework; candidates enrolled in Maintenance of Status, in elective coursework, or in other academic programs at Columbia or elsewhere are disqualified from consideration
+- Status as an active Postbac Program student completing required science coursework during the fall and spring of the academic year in which linkage is pursued; candidates enrolled in Maintenance of Status, in elective coursework, or in other academic programs at Columbia or elsewhere are not eligible

-• Completion of all required premedical courses by the May prior to beginning the linkage program
+- Completion of all required premedical courses by the May prior to matriculating at the linkage school

 In addition, to be eligible for linkage, students should: